 - Make room for new partnerships to develop DIBs: Development Impact Bonds are a new approach, and projects cannot be easily put together using the existing procurement systems of most public sector agencies.
-As the development of early DIBs is likely to be driven by commitments from outcome funders, we recommend that donor agencies consider how current systems can be adapted to allow them to take on the role of buying outputs and outcomes, which creates space for local actors to be innovative in their approaches to service delivery.
-Essentially, DIBs are about forming partnerships, and to adopt this new approach donor agencies should work closely with recipient country governments, potential investors, intermediaries and service providers.
-This collaboration will help ensure that DIB contracts developed are attractive to investors, create the right incentives for service providers and offer good value to outcomes funders, and so establish a good starting point for future deals. - Establish a DIB Outcomes Fund: Given the novelty of the approach and higher transaction costs likely to be associated with initial DIBs, individual donor agencies may find it easier to jointly fund outcomes of DIB projects.
-We recommend that a consortium of donors sets up a DIB Outcomes Fund to pool risk for initial DIB projects and to more easily share lessons learned.
-The Fund could be set up as a challenge fund, from which DIB intermediaries and other potential project implementers compete for funds, leading to innovation in design and the channelling of funds to the best-designed DIB proposals.
-To set up such a fund, donors could take advantage of existing joint efforts such as the Global Development Innovation Ventures (GDIV) platform set up by US Agency for International Development and UK Department for International Development.
-GDIV could be used to test innovative interventions under DIB models and drive results by committing more flexible funding to pay for the outcomes of successful interventions. - Convene and participate in a DIB Community of Practice: As DIB pilots emerge, to ensure that information is shared, disseminated, and ultimately applied, we recommend that an organisation of global reach and convening power, perhaps using the platform of the Global Partnership for Effective Development Cooperation, establish a DIB Community of Practice, consisting of donors, investors, DIB development intermediaries, government agencies from developing countries and larger service provider organisations, who would share their experiences and provide a forum for disseminating lessons that will inform the development and use of these instruments going forward.
-The Community of Practice should use lessons from Social Impact Bonds in developed countries and other forms of payment-by-results contracts. - Insist on credible independent measurement and/or verification: Donor agencies should require that outcome metrics be independently measured and reported by a third party to ensure that all parties have confidence in the results achieved. - Promote openness and transparency: To reduce transaction costs and help build an evidence base for DIBs, pilots should be developed, implemented and evaluated in a transparent and "open source" way.
-Donor agencies can drive transparency in DIB transactions by requiring that outcomes data be made public, and contracts also be published.
-As a results-based approach, DIBs are meant to improve information about the impact of donor funding.
-This is only possible if information about how funding is being used and the results of programmes are publicly known (see Overall Recommendation #3 for more on how all DIB actors can help to ensure that the design and implementation of DIBs are open processes).
+We recommend that donor agencies consider how current systems can be adapted to allow them to take on the role of buying outputs and outcomes, thereby creating space for local actors to be innovative in their approaches to service delivery.
+Essentially DIBs are about forming partnerships, and to adopt this new approach donor agencies should work collaboratively with recipient country governments, potential investors, intermediaries and service providers.
+This collaboration will help ensure that DIB contracts developed are attractive to investors, create the right incentives for service providers and offer good value to outcomes funders, and so establish a good starting point for future deals. - Establish a DIB Outcomes Fund: Given the novelty of the approach and higher transaction costs likely to be associated with initial DIBs, individual donor agencies may find it easier to jointly fund outcomes for DIB projects.
+We recommend that a consortium of

-• Support Social Impact Bonds in developing countries: Donors should support the effective and efficient use not only of their own development funds (through DIBs) but also that of the partner countries in which they operate (through SIBs).
-Donors could do this either by setting aside grant funding for this purpose or by sharing knowledge through the DIB Community of Practice and other vehicles.
+- donors set up a DIB Outcomes Fund to pool risk for initial DIB projects and to more easily share lessons learned.
+The Fund could be set up as a challenge fund, from which DIB specialist intermediaries and other potential project implementers compete for funds, leading to innovation in design and the channelling of funds to the best-designed DIB proposals. - Convene and participate in a DIB Community of Practice: To ensure that such information is shared, disseminated, and ultimately applied, we recommend that an organisation of global reach and convening power (perhaps using the platform of the Global Partnership for Effective Development Cooperation) establish a DIB Community of Practice, consisting of donors, investors, DIB development intermediaries, government agencies from developing countries and larger service provider organisations, who would share their experiences and provide a forum for disseminating lessons that will inform the development and use of these instruments going forward.
+It is recommended that a Community of Practice use lessons from Social Impact Bonds in developed countries and other forms of payment-by-results contracts. - Insist on credible independent measurement and/or verification.
+Where possible, we recommend that donor agencies request that outcome metrics be independently measured and reported by a third party.
+Where this is not practicable, donors should insist on the appointment of a third-party auditor of results with a strong interest in preserving its reputation for integrity. - Promote openness and transparency: To reduce transaction costs and help build an evidence base for DIBs, pilots should be developed, implemented and evaluated in a transparent and "open source" way.
+Donor agencies should require that outcomes data be made public, and contracts also be published. - Support SIBs in developing countries: Donors should support the effective and efficient use not only of their own development funds (through DIBs) but also that of the partner countries in which they operate (through SIBs).
+Donors could do this either by setting aside grant funding for this purpose or by knowledge sharing through the DIB Community of Practice and other vehicles.